DesenTao/baty.net-hugo/content/lifestack/index.md

 Here's the software that I currently use on a regular basis.

+- [Tinderbox][tinderbox] -- "The Tool For Notes" indeed.
+And so much more.
 - [DEVONthink][devonthink] – Email Archives, Manuals, PDFs, Scanned documents.
 Years of archives remain searchable and synced across devices.
 - [TheBrain][thebrain] – "No limits Mindmapping" is right.
 I have years of "thoughts" collected and interlinked in TheBrain.
-- [Bear](https://bear.app) - Bear is the app for notes that ticks more boxes than the many other options I've tried.
+- [Bear](https://bear.app) -- Bear is the app for notes that ticks more boxes than the many other options I've tried.
 If I'm not going to use Org-mode, I'll use Bear.
-- [YNAB][ynab] (You Need a Budget) – The only budgeting software I've loved.
-  YNAB can be a financial life-changer.
-It was for me.
+- [Things 3](things3) -- I waffle between Things and OmniFocus but for now I'm using Things.
+- [BBEdit][bbedit] – As much as I try to remain in Emacs for editing, whenever I need something fancy done with a lot of text, I turn to BBEdit.
+It’s the editor I’ve used longest.
+In fact, it may be the piece of software I’ve used longest, period.
+It remains truly great.
 - [Vim][vim] – I’ve used VIM for as long as I can remember.
 For a number of years it was my only editor, but today I use it mostly for quick local edits or for editing files on servers.